 Hotel porters

-If hotel porters help you up to your room with luggage, then you are expected to tip them a few pesos for their services.
-This can be anything between 10 to 40 pesos – depending on the number of bags that they’ve had to carry for you, or if there are stairs involved, or if it’s a particularly long journey to your room.
+If hotel porters help you get to your room with luggage, then you are expected to tip them a few pesos for their services.
+This can be anything between 20 to 50 pesos – depending on the number of bags that they’ve had to carry for you, if there are stairs involved, or if it’s a particularly long journey to your room.

 Tour Guides

 It is customary to tip tour guides in Mexico.
-This is usually about 15% to 20% on top of the price of tour – more if you’ve particularly enjoyed your tour, or if the guide has made visiting somewhere like Chichen Itza an even more memorable experience.
+This is usually about 15% to 20% on top of the price of the tour – more if you’ve particularly enjoyed your tour or if the guide has made visiting somewhere like Chichen Itza an even more memorable experience.

 Tipping in All-Inclusive Resorts in Mexico